The essential guide to organizational design

 Organizational design is the discipline of shaping an organization to become more effective in achieving its vision and purpose.
 It aligns people, work and competencies with business strategy and objectives.

-Susan Mohrman, professor at the University of Southern California, says it “is the process of purposefully configuring elements of an organization to effectively and efficiently achieve its strategy and deliver intended business, customer, and employee outcomes.
-(1)”
+Organizational Design is the process of purposefully configuring elements of an organization to effectively and efficiently achieve its strategy and deliver intended business, customer, and employee outcomes

 The world is becoming increasingly volatile and disruptive, which is changing the nature of business planning.
 Research has found even the best business forecasters are unable to plan reliably more than 400 days out.